versionpress/versionpress/docs/content/en/09-release-notes/_index.md

 ## Release versioning ##

+We use a **rapid release cycle** which means that major versions are shipped relatively often and we generally don't have "minor" versions, very much like browsers these days.

 We version our releases using the following scheme:

-**MAJOR.PATCH[-prereleaseX]**

-We have no MINOR part so generally, our releases will be version 1 quickly followed by version 2 quickly followed by version 3 etc., similarly to what for example browsers do these days.

-Before we release version 1.0, there will be a couple of testing releases alpha or beta followed by a number.
-For example, the first release is `1.0-alpha1` which will be followed by `1.0-alpha2`, then possibly `1.0-beta1`, `1.0-beta2` etc. and finally leading to the general `1.0` release.
-We release "point" releases such as `1.1` or `2.13` only as bug fix releases and never add any functionality in them.

-Please make sure you understand what alpha and beta means:
+**`MAJOR.PATCH[-prereleaseX]`**

+An example of a couple of consequent releases may be:

+    1.0-alpha1  ->  1.0-alpha2  ->  1.0-beta1  ->  1.0  ->  2.0  ->  2.1 (patch release) -> ...

+The prerelease markers have their well-defined meaning:

-* **Alpha** means that we are not feature complete yet and that there *will* be bugs.
-Never use an alpha release on a production site or with production database.
-This is strictly for testing only.
+* **Alpha** means that we are not feature complete yet and that there *will* be bugs, possibly even severe ones.
+Never use an alpha release on a production site, with production database or generally with data you care for.
-* **Beta** means that we are feature complete and relatively stable but running such version with production data is still not recommended.
+* **Beta** means that we are feature complete for the given release and relatively stable but running such version with production data is still not recommended.
 Never operate VersionPress beta without proper backups.